Anmolsahoo/Churn-Data-Analysis/README.md

 The main objectives of this project are:

-To explore and understand the factors that influence customer churn.
+  -To explore and understand the factors that influence customer churn.

-To build predictive models that can identify customers at high risk of leaving.
+  -To build predictive models that can identify customers at high risk of leaving.

-To create interactive visualizations in Power BI for monitoring churn patterns.
+  -To create interactive visualizations in Power BI for monitoring churn patterns.

-To provide recommendations for reducing churn and improving customer retention strategies.
+  -To provide recommendations for reducing churn and improving customer retention strategies.

 <h1>Python Source File</h1>

 The Python source file (churn analysis.ipynb) contains the core data analysis and machine learning steps.
 Key tasks include:

-Data Preprocessing: Cleaning missing values, encoding categorical variables, and normalizing numerical values.
+  -Data Preprocessing: Cleaning missing values, encoding categorical variables, and normalizing numerical values.

-Exploratory Data Analysis (EDA): Visualizing churn distribution, customer tenure, service usage, and billing patterns.
+  -Exploratory Data Analysis (EDA): Visualizing churn distribution, customer tenure, service usage, and billing patterns.

-Feature Engineering: Creating useful variables that improve model performance.
+  -Feature Engineering: Creating useful variables that improve model performance.

-Model Building: Training machine learning models such as Logistic Regression, Random Forest, and Decision Trees to predict churn.
+  -Model Building: Training machine learning models such as Logistic Regression, Random Forest, and Decision Trees to predict churn.

-Model Evaluation: Using accuracy, precision, recall, and F1-score to measure performance.
+  -Model Evaluation: Using accuracy, precision, recall, and F1-score to measure performance.

 The Python workflow ensures that raw data is transformed into meaningful insights and predictive capabilities.